hackclub/hackclub/workshops/login_auth/README.md

 #### JavaScript

-This is the `script.js` file present in your repl just below the `index.html` file.
+The javaScript is in the `script.js` file present in your repl just below the `index.html` file.
 JavaScript handles the logic of your webpage.

-Here, you have to write a small amount of JavaScript code because Firebase has some pre-defined functions for Authentication, which you will use here, and also, you can check [Firebase Documentation on web authentication](https://firebase.google.com/docs/auth/web/start).
+Here you only have to write a small amount of JavaScript code because Firebase has some pre-defined functions for Authentication.
+Checkout [Firebase Documentation on web authentication](https://firebase.google.com/docs/auth/web/start) for more information.

-So what you have to do is get the currently signed-in user you created on Firebase.
+So you have to get the currently signed-in user you created on Firebase.

-In the `script.js` file, you need to add a fuction called [Get the currently signed-in user](https://firebase.google.com/docs/auth/web/manage-users#get_the_currently_signed-in_user) for that which is:
+In the `script.js` file you need to call a function to [Get the currently signed-in user](https://firebase.google.com/docs/auth/web/manage-users#get_the_currently_signed-in_user), it is the function which specifies whether the user is signed-in or not.

 ```javascript
 firebase.auth().onAuthStateChanged(function(user) {